telekom/testerra-selenoid-connector/README.md

 *Setup a noVNC server*

 * Please not that your Grid must be available by your noVNC client.
-* We prefer to use one the many Docker images available at https://hub.docker.com/.
+* We prefer to use one of the many Docker images available at https://hub.docker.com/.

 *Configure your `test.properties` file*